 \subsection{Secular solution for the obliquity}

 We integrate the secular equation (\ref{eq:integsec}) with an Adams integrator and a step size of $100$ years.
 The normal to the orbit $\bf{n}$ and the eccentricity $e$ are computed from the secular orbital solution obtained from the secular frequency decompositions in section \ref{sec:resultorb}.
 We use the initial conditions for the rotation axis of table \ref{tab:CI}.
-The secular solutions for the obliquities are compared to the non secular ones for Ceres and Vesta in figure \ref{fig:dobliLaXmodsec} for the time interval $\left[-20:0\right]\MYR$.
-The secular computation of the obliquity, which is about 1 million times faster, allows then to reproduce correctly the evolution of the obliquity.
+The secular solutions for the obliquities are compared to the nonsecular ones for Ceres and Vesta in figure \ref{fig:dobliLaXmodsec} for the time interval $\left[-20:0\right]\MYR$.
+The secular computation of the obliquity, which is about 1 million times faster, allows us then to reproduce correctly the evolution of the obliquity.

-The secular orbital solution has initial conditions different from the ones of the solution La2011 because we have removed the short period variations in figures \ref{fig:compmodsecceres} and \ref{fig:compmodsecvesta}.
-This modifies the initial obliquities of Ceres and Vesta of about $0.02\degree$ for Ceres and $-0.05\degree$ for Vesta and could explain the differences observed in figure \ref{fig:dobliLaXmodsec}.
+The secular orbital solution has initial conditions different from those of solution La2011 because we have removed the short-period variations in figures \ref{fig:compmodsecceres} and \ref{fig:compmodsecvesta}.
+This modifies the initial obliquities of Ceres and Vesta of about $0.02\degree$ for Ceres and $-0.05\degree$ for Vesta, and could explain the differences observed in figure \ref{fig:dobliLaXmodsec}.

 We integrate on $\left[-40:0\right]\MYR$ the rotation axis with the symplectic method of the section \ref{sec:oblisymp} and the secular equation (\ref{eq:integsec}).
 For both integrations the initial obliquities vary from $0$ to $100\degree$ with a step of $0.5\degree$.
 The diffusion of the precession frequency is represented in figure \ref{fig:epsstab} with respect to the initial obliquity.
-For Ceres, the diffusion is quite similar with close amplitude and evolution and the areas with strong increasing of $\sigma$ allow to recognize resonances with the orbital frequencies for the two cases.
+For Ceres, the diffusion is quite similar with close amplitude and evolution and the areas with a strong increase in $\sigma$ allow us to recognize resonances with the orbital frequencies for the two cases.
 For Vesta, the diffusion $\sigma$ is higher for the secular solution.
-However the areas with high values of the diffusion $\sigma$ correspond.
-The secular and non secular solutions of the obliquity have then close stability properties.
+However, the areas with high values of the diffusion $\sigma$ correspond.
+The secular and nonsecular solutions of the obliquity thus have close stability properties.